Can I ride horses on a Pennsylvania rail trail?

 Horseback Use NOT Permitted

-The following trails DO NOT allow horses or any horseback riding use.
+The following Pennsylvania rail trails DO NOT allow horses or any horseback riding use based on the most current info we can find.
 Take your money elsewhere and support communities and trails that do support riding!

 Brockway area.
 Not open to horses, because it’s in a backwards-ass part of the state.